michael94ellis/FreeTuner/README.md

+# Tuner Gauge: Chromatic Tuner
-# TunerGauge - Professional iOS Tuner App
+## An iOS App

 ## Overview
-TunerGauge is an iOS tuner application that provides real-time pitch detection with professional-grade accuracy.
-Built with SwiftUI and leveraging Apple's Accelerate framework for high-performance audio processing, TunerGauge offers musicians and audio professionals a comprehensive tuning solution with customizable reference standards and advanced visualization features.
+Tuner Gauge is an iOS chromatic tuner app that provides real-time pitch detection with professional-grade accuracy.
+Built with SwiftUI and leveraging Apple's Accelerate framework for high-performance audio processing, TunerGauge offers musical enthusiasts a valuable tuning solution with customizable reference standards and easy to understand visualization features.

 ## 📱 Screenshots